Highlights. As many as 91% of retail consumers are omnichannel shoppers.

 Omnichannel Consumer Statistics

-Among retailers, omnichannel browsing, ordering, and fulfillment increased consumer conversion rates, engagement, and retention.
+Among retailers, omnichannel browsing, ordering, and fulfillment increased consumer conversion rates and engagement.

 • As early as 2013, studies indicated retailers with strong omnichannel engagement retain 89% of customers (compared to companies with fewer points of engagement, which had an average consumer retention rate of 33%).